Solana (blockchain platform): History

 Solana was first opened to the public in March 2020, with its first block being created on 16 March 2020.
 The Solana blockchain was designed to support smart contracts and decentralized apps in particular.
 Large numbers of simultaneous transactions have contributed to several outages of the Solana blockchain.

 In June 2021, Solana Labs sold $314 million worth of its native cryptocurrency, SOL, to a group of funds led by Andreessen Horowitz and Polychain Capital.

 The market capitalization of the Solana blockchain surpassed $63 billion in September 2021, and reached $74 billion in early November 2021, having risen by nearly 12,000% that year to a price of $259.96.
 The blockchain's popularity at this time was due in part to interest in NFTs.

 On 1 July 2022, a class action lawsuit was filed against Solana Labs.
 The lawsuit accused Solana of selling unregistered securities tokens in the form of Solana from 24 March 2020, onward and that Solana deliberately misled investors concerning the total circulating supply of SOL tokens.
-According to the lawsuit, Anatoly Yakovenko, the founder of Solana Labs, lent a market maker more than 11.3 million tokens in April 2020 and failed to disclose this information to the public.
+According to the lawsuit, Toly Yakovenko, the founder of Solana Labs, lent a market maker more than 11.3 million tokens in April 2020 and failed to disclose this information to the public.
 The lawsuit claimed that Solana stated it would reduce the supply by this amount, but it only burned 3.3 million tokens.

 On 3 August 2022, 9,231 Solana wallets were hacked and four Solana wallet addresses stole approximately $8 million from victims.
 The Solana Foundation said that the hack was caused by digital wallet software from Slope Finance.

 In November 2022, the price of SOL token dropped by 40 percent in one day following the bankruptcy of FTX, due to sell off from Alameda Research.
 SOL tokens were Alameda's second-largest holding at the time and FTX held $982 million in SOL tokens.
 By the end of 2022, Solana had lost more than $50 billion in market capitalization since the beginning of the year.

 From the start of 2023 until 15 March, coinciding with a rise in the cryptocurrency market, Solana's market capitalization had more than doubled to around $7 billion.

 In June 2023, the SEC sued Coinbase, alleging that Solana and twelve other currencies offered by the platform failed the Howey Test and qualified as securities.
 The suit accused Coinbase of illegally evading requirements for disclosure by offering these tokens.
 The SEC had previously issued a Wells notice to Coinbase in March.
 Solana Foundation has denied that the token is a security.
 The price of SOL token dropped nearly 30% after this announcement from the SEC, This caused some exchanges to liquidate their holdings, including Robinhood which delisted SOL and other tokens named by the SEC.

 In November 2024, Robinhood Crypto relisted SOL for U.S. customers, alongside several other cryptocurrencies.

 In January 2025, the SOL token reached a new all-time high of $294, following the launch of US President Donald Trump's memecoin.